-Assess renal function more frequently in TRIJARDY XR-treated geriatric patients because there is a greater risk of empagliflozin-associated intravascular volume contraction and symptomatic hypotension in geriatric patients (empagliflozin is a component of TRIJARDY XR) and there is a greater risk of metformin-associated lactic acidosis in geriatric patients (metformin is a component of TRIJARDY XR) [see Warnings and Precautions (5.1, 5.4)].
+Assess renal function more frequently in TRIJARDY XR-treated geriatric patients because there is a greater risk of empagliflozin-associated intravascular volume contraction and symptomatic hypotension in geriatric patients and there is a greater risk of metformin-associated lactic acidosis in geriatric patients [see Warnings and Precautions (5.1, 5.4)].

-The recommended dosage of the empagliflozin and linagliptin components of TRIJARDY XR are the same in geriatric patients (patients 65 years of age and older) as in younger adult patients.
 The recommended dosage for the metformin component of TRIJARDY XR in geriatric patients should usually start at the lower end of the dosage range.